nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Command: `edit program 3 t/learn`

 <div markdown="span" class="alert alert-info">
-:bulb: Tags are only able to take in one alphanumeric string!
+:bulb: Tags are only able to take in one alphanumeric string!<br>

-:bulb: The same restrictions from [Add Command](#add-tips) regarding identity of entities.
+:bulb: The same restrictions from [Add Command](#add-tips) regarding identity of entities.<br>
 :heavy_exclamation_mark: Take note that editing sessions for programs and tags for any entity will automatically override **all** its current sessions/tags!
-To clear all sessions/tags, use "s/" and "t/" respectively without any values.
+To clear all sessions/tags, use "s/" and "t/" respectively without any values.<br>
 :heavy_exclamation_mark: At least one attribute needs to be modified!
 </div>